raystack/dagger/docs/guides/create_dagger.md

 ## Common Configurations

 - These configurations are mandatory for dagger creation and are sink independent.
 Here you need to set the Kafka source-level information as well as SQL required for the dagger.
 In local execution, they would be set inside [`local.properties`](https://github.com/odpf/dagger/blob/main/dagger-core/env/local.properties) file.
 In the clustered environment they can be passed as job parameters to the Flink exposed job creation API.
+Follow this [`postman.json`](update-link) for a sample API to run a job in Flink cluster.
-- Stream is an array of JSON representing logical source Kafka configurations and each stream is one to one mapped to a group of Kafka topics with the same schema.
-You can have more than one streams and each stream can even point to different Kafka topics in different clusters.
+- Configuration for a given schema involving one or more Kafka topics is consolidated as a Stream.
+This involves properties for the Kafka cluster, schema, etc. In daggers, you could configure one or more streams for a single job.
 - The `FLINK_JOB_ID` defines the name of the flink job. `ROWTIME_ATTRIBUTE_NAME` is the key name of [row time attribute](https://ci.apache.org/projects/flink/flink-docs-release-1.13/docs/dev/table/concepts/time_attributes/) required for stream processing.
 - In clustered mode, you can set up the `parallelism` configuration for distributed processing.
 - Read more about the mandatory configurations here[update link].